-Ten years after launching a footwear line with the Camuto Group, singer-turned-mogul, Jessica Simpson, is at the helm of a billion-dollar fashion and lifestyle empire spanning 31 product categories.
-The Jessica Simpson Collection, which includes shoes, clothing, handbags, jewelry, fragrances and a home line, appears in hundreds of department stores across the U.S., including Macy’s, Dillard’s, Belk and Nordstrom, and last year it pulled in $1 billion in sales.
+A decade after launching a footwear line with the Camuto Group, singer-turned-mogul, Jessica Simpson, is at the helm of a billion-dollar fashion and lifestyle empire spanning a whopping 31 product categories.
+The Jessica Simpson Collection includes shoes, clothing, handbags, jewelry, fragrances and a home goods range, and appears in hundreds of department stores across the U.S., including Macy’s, Dillard’s, and Nordstrom.
+And as of 2016, Forbes, reported that the brand was bringing in $1 billion in sales.

 38-year old Simpson is no stranger to success.
 In 2003, she and then-husband, fellow singer Nick Lachey nabbed a reality show with MTV, pulling in tens of millions of viewers over a span of three years, and helping to usher in a new wave of reality television that would be capstoned by Keeping Up with the Kardashians, which debuted just over 5 years later on rival network E!.
 Fast forward a few years and Simpson’s 2006 album “A Public Affair” sold over 100,000 copies in its first week, according to Rolling Stone, all while she was landing film roles, most notably in The Dukes of Hazard, and Super Bowl commercials for fast food chain Carl’s Jr.

 Music and mainstream television success does not always – or more accurately, does not often – translate to success when it comes to fashion.